 Take your themes from activities with your kids, post-bedtime activities, and “flow zone” and start thinking about what activities could be interesting to you.
 Something might bubble to the surface right away.
 “Man, I should get back to running.”
 “Of course I should learn to play guitar.”
 “Clearly I am yearning to start an online community of Goldendoodle owners!”

 The list of hobbies for moms and women in their 30s doesn’t begin and end at book club (although book club sounds fun!), it’s really all about what YOU love.

 Or maybe you’re still stuck.

-If that’s the case, take your themes and apply them to this great list of 101 hobbies ranging from rock climbing to balloon twisting.
+If that’s the case, take your themes and apply them to this great list 55 side hustles (that can be hobbies too) or this list of 101 hobbies ranging from rock climbing to balloon twisting.
 It’s broken out by category so that you can use your themes to help guide you to a starting point.

 How to Find the Time for Mom Hobbies

 I’m a mom, I get it.
 I promise I do.
 My first child was born when I was 29 and my second was born shortly before I turned 31.
 I’ve been living this busy 30 something mom life for a while now and time is not something I have found in abundance.
 Add in a full-time job, a growing business, and a long commute to this mix and yeah, life is very full.

 But I still find time to get in front of my computer and write because it feeds my soul.

 So I’m going to ask you to suspend your disbelief about the time question right now.
 Because I think that if you get really excited about an idea you’re going to find that you have more hours in your day then you thought.
 Perhaps not every day, that’s ambitious, but how about more hours in your week?

 It can be as simple as turning off the TV, or taking your “learn a language” app into the car, or waking up a bit earlier a couple of days a week.
 Or maybe your Yoga practice takes place in your living room instead of at a studio.